flutter/website/src/cookbook/games/firestore-multiplayer.md

 An online match can start in a "waiting" state, with only the first player present.
-Other players can see the "waiting" matches in some kind of a lobby.
+Other players can see the "waiting" matches in some kind of lobby.
 Once enough players join a match, it becomes "active".
 Once again, the exact implementation depends on the kind of online experience you want.